telerik/ajax-docs/controls/notification/mobile-support/render-modes.md

 * **Auto**—this mode makes each control choose the appropriate rendering mode according to the used	browser - **Classic** or **Lightweight**.
 This functionality was added in Q3 2013.

->important RadNotification, as well as the other controls included in the Telerik UI for ASP.NET AJAX suite that utilize render modes, support only one type of render mode per page.
+>important RadNotification, as well as the other controls included in the Telerik UI for ASP.NET AJAX suite that utilize render modes, supports only one type of render mode per page.
 All such controls must have the same RenderMode on a given page.
 This also includes instances from user controls and master pages.

 ## Setting Render Mode